 Most dealers treat social media and SEO as two separate buckets.
 They're not.

 Google pulls Instagram posts directly into search results for local business queries.
 Posts you make inside your Google Business Profile appear in the map pack listing.
 Facebook group activity in local community groups gets indexed.
-All of it creates additional surface area for your dealership to appear when someone nearby is searching.

-You don’t need a content agency.
-Post each vehicle when it hits the lot – a photo, a price, two sentences about what makes it worth looking at.
+You don't need a content agency.
+Post each vehicle when it hits the lot - a photo, a price, two sentences about what makes it worth looking at.
 Share it to your GBP, your Instagram, and any local Facebook groups where it fits.
-That’s three placements from one piece of content, and each one signals to Google that your business is active, local, and current.
+Three placements from one piece of content, and each one signals to Google that your business is active, local, and current.

 6. Add Schema Markup to Your Key Pages